loxilb-io/loxilbdocs/docs/aws-multi-az.md

   -dit \
   -v /dev/log:/dev/log -e AWS_REGION=ap-northeast-3 \
   --name loxilb \
-  ghcr.io/loxilb-io/loxilb:main \
+  ghcr.io/loxilb-io/loxilb:latest \
-  --cloud=aws --cloudcidrblock=192.168.248.0/24 --cluster=192.168.228.108 --self=0
+  --cloud=aws --cloudcidrblock=124.124.124.0/24 --cluster=192.168.228.108 --self=0
 ```

 * In the cloudcidrblock option, specify the IP band that includes the VIP set in kube-loxilb's privateCIDR. master LoxiLB uses the value set here to create a new subnet in the AZ where it is located and uses it for HA operation.
+Use any subnet which is not currently used by your VPC.
 * The cluster option specifies the IP of the partner instance (LoxiLB instance using subnet-b) for which HA is configured.
 * The self option is set to 0.
 It is just a identier used internally to identify each instance